Five Easy Steps to Event Planning

 - Make sure you have all your supplies ready.
 What is your plan if you run out of something?

 - Are you collecting money?
 Make sure to have a plan for taking cash and selling tickets.
 Who will be responsible for this?

 - Refer back to your Event Planning Worksheets to make sure you've done everything, that things are delegated, and that you have all supplies needed.

 - Be at the event location at least an hour before your event to begin setting up.

 - Harpur's Ferry (Student Ambulance Service)

 - University Police 911 for an emergency or 607-777-2393 for a non-emergency

 Step #5 — Wrap-up and evaluation: WAY TO FINISH!

-Write up an evaluation of your event.
-Here's a form you can use: Post-Evaluation Worksheet.
+- Write up an evaluation of your event using our Post-Evaluation Worksheet.